-The Audit Committee of the Board in 2020 was composed of three directors: Arthur M. Dresner, Andrew A. Boccone, and S. Ari Papoulias.
-All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ.
+In 2021 the Audit Committee of the Board comprised three directors: Arthur M. Dresner, Andrew A. Boccone, and S. Ari Papoulias.
+All of the Audit Committee members are "independent" as that term is defined in the listing standards of NASDAQ.

-The Audit Committee assists the Board in fulfilling its oversight responsibilities by reviewing the Company's consolidated financial report, its internal financial and accounting controls, and its auditing, accounting and financial reporting processes generally.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities by reviewing the Company's consolidated financial reports, its internal financial and accounting controls, and its auditing, accounting and financial reporting processes generally.

-In discharging its oversight responsibilities regarding the audit process, the Audit Committee reviewed and discussed the audited consolidated financial statements of the Company as of and for the year ended December 31, 2020, with Company management and Baker Tilly US, LLP ("Baker") the independent auditors for such financial statements.
-The Audit Committee received the written disclosures and the letter from Baker required by applicable requirements of the Public Company Accounting Oversight Board regarding Baker communications with the Audit Committee concerning independence, and discussed with Baker any relationships which might impair that firm's independence from management and the Company and satisfied itself as to the auditors' independence.
+In discharging its oversight responsibilities regarding the audit process, the Audit Committee reviewed and discussed the audited consolidated financial statements of the Company as of and for the year ended December 31, 2021, with Company management and Baker Tilly US, LLP ("Baker") the Company's independent registered public accounting firm auditors.
+The Audit Committee received the written disclosures and the letter from Baker required by applicable requirements of the Public Company Accounting Oversight Board regarding Baker's communications with the Audit Committee concerning their independence, and discussed with Baker any relationships which might impair that firm's independence from management and the Company and satisfied itself as to the auditors' independence.
 The Audit Committee reviewed and discussed with Baker all communications required by generally accepted auditing standards, including Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1 AU section 380).

-Based upon these reviews and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2020, be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 for filling with the SEC.
+Based upon these reviews and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2021, be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for filing with the SEC.

-/s/ Arthur M. Dresner

-/s/ Andrew A. Boccone

-/s/ S. Ari Papoulias
+/s/ Arthur M. Dresner /s/ Andrew A. Boccone /s/ S. Ari Papoulias